Explore our top three cycle routes near Crickhowell.

-Here at our Crickhowell hotel we have two electric bikes and a tandem for guest use as well as ample bike storage for visitor’s own bikes.
+Here at Gliffaes Hotel near Crickhowell, we have two electric bikes and a tandem for guest use as well as ample bike storage for our visitors’ own bikes.
 We will even organise hire bikes to be ready and waiting for your arrival.
-Being the cycling enthusiasts that we are, we have chosen our 3 favourite local routes that we think you should try:
+Being the cycling enthusiasts that we are, we have chosen our three favourite local routes that we think you should try:

 Distance: 12 miles each way